Okazari/react-rest-resources/README.md

 //The component you want to connect import Component from './Component'
 //Import the library HOC
-import { RestHoc } from 'react-rest-resource'
-import ResourceService from 'MyResourceService' const AuthorsService = new ResourceService('http://localhost:8888/authors', {
+import { RestHoc, ResourceService} from 'react-rest-resource' const AuthorsService = new ResourceService('http://localhost:8888/authors', {
     name: {